 Gemini Les Halles

 We went to the 9pm showing of Moulin Rouge.
 With mixed reviews this was something I was unsure about especially as tickets aren’t cheap.
-We decided to go for it and are glad we did.
-Yes the show was a bit tacky and over the top, but we enjoyed the evening.
+We decided to go for it and thoroughly enjoyed it.
+Yes the show was a bit tacky and over the top, but we still enjoyed the evening.
 We bought standard tickets as felt we couldn’t justify the VIP prices and was worried about how good our view would be.
-We lucked out at the front of a table we had a clear view.
+We lucked out at the front of a table as we had a clear view.
 Others joined our table though so I guess it’s a bit pot luck who’s sitting in front of you, we were also sideways on so at times not the most comfortable especially as there isn’t a lot of space.

 Sacre Coeur and Montmartre